– Timothy McDermott DVM, OSU Extension Educator, Franklin County (originally published in Farm & Dairy)

 While the commonly known presentation of rabies is the furious form secondary to central nervous system excitement, the list of potential clinical signs is vast.
 These signs include incoordination, difficulty swallowing, profuse salivation, restlessness, agitation, and partial or full paralysis.
 These signs can easily be mistaken for other more common problems such as choke, colic, nutritional disease, toxicity, or trauma.
 Rabies progresses to death in a species showing clinical signs.

-Since 2010, the Ohio Department of Agriculture has confirmed case of rabies in bats, raccoons, skunks, dogs, cats and cattle in Ohio.
+Since 2010, the Ohio Department of Agriculture has confirmed cases of rabies in bats, raccoons, skunks, dogs, cats and cattle in Ohio.
 What should a producer do to prevent exposure to this disease?
 First, when walking pasture or working animals around the barn, if a producer encounters an animal such as a raccoon or skunk, that is acting oddly, especially in daylight, avoid the animal at all costs.
 Exercise caution if the animal appears dead in case the animal is affected by the virus and paralyzed.
 Next, the producer should familiarize themselves with the signs of disease listed previously in this article.
 Contact a veterinarian immediately if rabies is suspected.
 Vaccines are available for most livestock and companion animal species.
 Vaccinate dogs and cats on the farm for rabies in every case and keep records of vaccine dates.
 Work with your veterinarian to develop a livestock vaccination protocol.
 Keep rabies on the list of diseases that while not common, can have devastating consequences if encountered.